bear-research-lab/bear-research-lab.github.io/_pages/projects/codesign.md

 permalink: /projects/codesign/
 ---

-## 1. Why we are interested in computational robot co-design?
+### 1. Why we are interested in computational robot co-design?
 Designing robots could be understood as a process of **optimizing robot design for the given task**.
-Then the question becomes: How does human optimize the robot design for a given task?
-Well, I believe that, the human often rely on **experience** and **intuition** to design robots.
+Following question could be: How does human optimize the robot design for a given task?
+One possible answer could be, the human often rely on **experience** and **intuition** to design robots.
 However, this process is often **time-consuming**, **expensive**, and **sub-optimal**.

-There has been several successful robot design frameworks.
+Several successful robot design frameworks include:

 1. Bio-inspired design: This approach draws inspiration from nature to design robots that mimic the behavior and structure of biological organisms.
 Examples include robotic fish, birds, and insects.
 In this approach, we often rely on how the creatures in nature have evolved to adapt to their environment.